laidav/hubfx/packages/hubfx/README.md

 - # 2023 08 25 (Fri)

-1. update touched action in reducer. handle
+1. update touched action in reducer. handle - DONE
-1. update untouched action in reducer. handle
+1. update untouched action in reducer. handle - DONE

-- create update touched reducer (state, controlRef)
+- create update touched reducer (state, controlRef) - DONE
   - it will be called when user updates value and when user has action TOUCH CONTROL

+1. Mark control as untouched

 # TODOS